 I used 220-grit sandpaper and my power sander to sand all exterior surfaces of the frame and box.
 The oak I purchased was already finished nicely so I didn't need to go rougher than that.
 I removed the excess saw dust with a damp cloth.

-I used a dark stain that will match the doors in my house.
+Staining the frame I used a dark stain that will match the doors in my house.
 I'm not usually a fan of dark stains, but this one really brings out the oak's natural beauty.
 Follow the instructions on the can for your particular stain.
 For me, this process involved using a fine sponge brush to brush the stain on and then waiting 15 minutes until I got my desired color.
 Finally, I wiped off the excess stain with a soft, dry cloth (read: old shitty T-shirt).
 Finally, I waited 8 hours for the stain to absorb/dry fully before applying my clear coat.

 Note: Do not let excess stain dry on your frame.
 Be sure to remove the excess prior to sealing.